Explosion at Pennsylvania chocolate factory leaves five dead and two missing

 The survivor who was pulled out of the rubble overnight on Saturday was a woman who worked on the second floor of the balcony.
 She was found by rescue crews in the basement between 2am and 3am.

-She was located when crews yelled, “this is the fire department, is anyone there?”
+She was found when crews yelled, “this is the fire department, is anyone there?”

 The unnamed woman spent eight hours in the debris and was taken to a hospital following her rescue.
 Her condition remains unclear.